israfilistek/libretro-buildbot/README.md

 If you wish to replace any of the upstream git repositories with your own personal repositories during the build process, do the following:
 **Step 1**: Create a folder called local_manifest:
 `mkdir local_manifest`
-**Step 2**: Create a .xml file with any name (say, local.xml) inside the `local_manifest` folder from step 1.
+**Step 2**: Create a .xml file with any name (say, local.xml) inside the `local_manifests` folder from step 1.
 This file describes where your personal repositories should be cloned from and to.
 For example, if you have your own personal repository for scummvm at https://github.com/l3iggs/scummvm your local.xml manifest file might look like:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <manifest>